mattjmorrison/mattjmorrison.github.io/_posts/2011-11-09-agile-crusade-12.markdown

 We need to simultaneously iteratively develop a replacement product and train the existing developers in the new technology and the new developers on the legacy system.
-The technical training is more than just learning a new language or platform, it's learning OOP, Python, JavaScript, CSS, HTML, HTTP, SQL (and relational databases), etc, plus all of the various open source libraries that we use.
+The technical training is more than just learning a new language or platform, it's also learning OOP, Python, JavaScript, CSS, HTML, HTTP, SQL (and relational databases), etc, plus all of the various open source libraries that we use.